ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

     * A 25-second video that clearly communicates the research and contribution, inviting readers to read your paper.
     * Please do NOT include the paper title or authors' information.
 The FF chairs will add these as a 5-second title slide in front of your 25-second video in a consistent way.
     * Must be self-contained.
-    * Despite recent years' Fast-Forwards sessions, we discourage humor and trailer-like ‘ads' because the video will exist for a long time and can be shared widely by the authors on social media and other channels.
+    * We discourage humor and trailer-like ‘ads' because the video will exist for a long time and can be shared widely by the authors on social media and other channels.
     * Should contain audio narration.
 However, we discourage background music and request that the video focuses viewers' attention on the content.
     * Subtitles are mandatory to increase accessibility.
 See below for tips on how to create and include subtitles.

 2. Presentation Video
-    * A longer video presenting your research and contribution that will be uploaded to YouTube and integrated into the virtual conference site.
+    * A longer video presenting your research and contribution that will be uploaded to YouTube and integrated into the online content conference site.
 It might also be used as a backup for emergency situations.
     * Subtitles are mandatory to increase accessibility.
 See below for tips on how to create and include subtitles

 3. Representative Image and Caption